cisco/jfnr/README.md

   RUN : Import the source code in any editor like IntelliJ or Eclipse
         Run "FNRApps" class for demo applications

+  jfnr depends on native libraries generated from libfnr currently the .so files are generated and tested on Ubuntu 13.10

   For more details about libfnr please visit http://sashank.github.io/libfnr/